 - The radiographer will operate the scanner from the control room, maintaining constant observation through a two-way intercom. - For a standard MRI scan, you might need a special dye called Gadolinium injected through the same tube in your vein.
-This is a standard clinical practice. - For DMI, we'll ask you to drink approximately 200 mL of water with labeled glucose1 before you are scanned. - CEST imaging is very similar to a standard MRI.
-It does not involve any contrast injection or drink, and takes 7 minutes. - The entire study visit will last up to two hours.
-This visit includes pre- and post-scan assessments, glucose drink, your standard clinical MRI scan, and research MRI scan.
+This is a standard clinical practice. - For Hyperpolarised MRI, we'll place a tiny tube in your vein for an injection of pyruvate after which we will flush your system with saline, which is a sort of salt and water. - The entire study visit will last up to two hours.
+This visit includes pre- and post-scan assessments, your standard clinical MRI scan, and research MRI scan.
 You can take short breaks between each MRI scan while the next one is being set up. - More details about the scans are provided on page 16.